hechtus/squeezebox-googlemusic/README.md

 -----

 1. Go to the plug-in settings page and set your Google username and password for the Google Music plug-in.
-You can also use application-specific passwords also known as 2-Step Verification as described on this [support page](https://support.google.com/accounts/answer/185833).
+You can also use an application-specific password also known as 2-Step Verification which is desribed in detail on this [support page](https://support.google.com/accounts/answer/185833).

 1. The mobile device ID is a 16-digit hexadecimal string (without a